 A Portuguese cardinal was visiting Rio de Janeiro in 1934 — only three years after the famous Brazilian monument was finished — and was so impressed, he decided Lisbon should have one just like that.
 That’s the story behind the Christ the King statue.
 Likewise, in 1532, Brás de Albuquerque went to Italy, saw the Diamanti palace in Ferrara, came back and decided to build the Casa dos Bicos (currently the José Saramago Foundation).

-7. One of them has a pretty decent excuse…
+7. Only one of them has a pretty decent excuse…

 The guys at the top of the Catholic church in Portugal justified the Christ the King statue by saying it was a thank you token to God for having answered a special prayer to keep Portugal out of the Second World War.